 Most Mongolians memorialize the death of a loved one with a series of rituals based in Buddhist traditions.
-Upon death, the deceased is placed in a red and black casket, which remains in the family home overnight, while a Buddhist lama (see p.
-3 and 5-6 of Religion and Spirituality) offers prayers.
+Upon death, the deceased is placed in a red and black casket, which remains in the family home overnight, while a Buddhist lama (see Religion and Spirituality) offers prayers.
 The family may also consult a lama for advice on burial locale.
 During the burial, attendees light matches to guide the spirit to heaven and sprinkle the grave with milk, rice, and sand.
-Following the burial, family and friends gather for a meal and to share memories of the deceased
+Following the burial, family and friends gather for a meal and to share memories of the deceased.